Skip to main content

 Server defaults

-When running via fabro serve, the server config at ~/.fabro/server.toml can set default Daytona settings for all runs.
+When running via fabro server start, the server config at ~/.fabro/settings.toml can set default Daytona settings for all runs.
 Run config TOML values override server defaults.
 Labels are merged — run config labels win on key collisions.
 The network setting uses simple override (run config replaces the server default entirely).
 See Server Configuration for details.

 Troubleshooting